djthorne333/NLP-CNN-Subreddit-Sorter-Heroku-App/README.md

 # NLP-CNN-Subreddit-Sorter-Application

 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 # NOTE: Currently Github is not rendering all of the outputs within the notebook, although plots and images seem to work.
-Please refrain from clicking on the .ipynb file and instead paste the link of the .ipynb file within the repo to https://nbviewer.org/ in order to view the notebook as it was meant to be viewed.
+Please refrain from clicking on the .ipynb file and instead visit https://nbviewer.org/github/djthorne333/NLP-CNN-Subreddit-Sorter-Application/blob/main/Subreddit%20_Sorter_Notebook%20%281%29.ipynb in order to view the notebook as it was meant to be viewed.
 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## Project Goals: